How Much Does Medicare Pay for Chronic Care Management in 2026

 2. 99437 – Add-on for each additional 30 minutes

-The Advanced Primary Care Management codes represent a significant change in approach.
+The Advanced Primary Care Management codes, introduced in 2025, represent a significant change in approach.
 Instead of requiring time tracking, they stratify payment by patient complexity.
+For 2026, CMS increased APCM rates by 7-10% and added new behavioral health integration add-ons.

-1. G0556 – Basic bundle for patients with one or more chronic conditions
+1. G0556 – Basic bundle for patients with zero or one chronic condition

 2. G0557 – Expanded bundle for patients with two or more conditions